CZ-NIC/dns-probe/doc/YAMLfile.rst

     # [SECTION] Configuration of run-time statistics export
     statistics:

-      # If this flag is true, run-time statistics will be exported in JSON format every
+      # This value indicates if run-time statistics will be exported in JSON format every
-      # 'stats-timeout' seconds.
+      # 'stats-timeout' seconds and in how much detail.
+      # Valid values are 'none', 'basic' and 'detailed'.
-      export-stats: false
+      export-stats: 'none'

       # Time interval after which run-time statistics will be periodically exported in JSON locally
       # or to remote location, if enabled by 'export-stats' option.
 If value is 0, statistics